open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 ^^^^^^^^^^

 At the beginning of every combat, you roll initiative by making a Dexterity check.
-Initiative determines the order of creatures’ turns in combat.
+Initiative determines the order of creatures' turns in combat.

     .. rubric:: Hiding